kykyev/kykyev.github.io/dev/_posts/2014-02-05-angularjs-simplest-app-example.markdown

 });
 ```

-After that it is turn of `app.js` script to run.
+Then `app.js` script runs.
 It creates module `demoApp` and insctructs it to register `EchoController` controller later.
-It will be done during module's configuration phase.
-See post about modules for more info.
+Actual registration will be done during module's configuration phase.
+See [post](/2014/01/27/angularjs-modules.html) about modules for more info.

 ```javascript
 var demoApp = angular.module('demoApp', []);